yihong-chen/DREAM/src/Explanation.md

 - These are then passed in self.rnn along with the hidden parameter of the method.
 These are the the number of expected features in the input x and the number of features in the hidden state h.
 It returns an output which is tensor containing the output features and h_n which is a tensor containing hidden layer features.
 Since torch.nn.utils.rnn.PackedSequence has been given as the input, the output will also be a packed sequence.
 - torch.nn.utils.rnn.pad_packed_sequence Pads a packed batch of variable length sequences.
 It is an inverse operation to pack_padded_sequence(). dynamic_user is the returned tensor. _ is used to handle other returned values (maybe..)
 - Finally the dynamic_user tensor is returned alongsaide the hidden feature tensor (h_n).

+#### init_weight

+- The weights are initialized in the range uniform weight -0.1 and +0.1 uniformly.
+More insight can be gained (here)[https://stackoverflow.com/a/55546528/13858953]

+#### init_hidden

+- self.parameters() is a generator method that iterates over the parameters of the model. next retrieves the next item from the iterator by calling its next() method.
+Here, it returns the first parameter from the class.
+- Now if the RNN type is LSTM or not we branch into 2 conditionals and then weight.new() creates a tensor that has the same data type, same device as the produced parameter.
+You can create a Variable in any fashion, but you need to specify the data type under such circumstance.
+For more insight read (here)[https://discuss.pytorch.org/t/what-does-next-self-parameters-data-mean/1458]
+- As far as I could understand zero_() is used to zero all gradients at the start of a minibatch.
+Also the parameters inside weight.new seem to indicate the dimensions.
+- Since the original code was written Variable has been deprecated.
+It still works as expected, but returns Tensors instead of Variables.